InfinitumForm/cf-geoplugin/readme.txt

 **GEO PLUGIN:** Usage is simple.
 After installation and activation, in your post you just need to insert `[cfgeo]` shortcode and that's it.
 Enter a shortcode as this and it returns and display IP adress to a visitor.
 If you like to display region (for example California for users who are from California), you just need to use `return` attribute in your shortcode like this: `[cfgeo return="region"]`.
 By changing the return settings, you can display any information from list above.
 Each user who comes to the site will see information related to their area.

-If you whant to track some custom IP and return some information from that IP, you can do that by adding one optional attribute ip like on example `[cfgeo ip="127.0.0.1" return="area_code"]` what will return area code from that IP address.
+If you want to track some custom IP and return some information from that IP, you can do that by adding one optional attribute ip like on example `[cfgeo ip="127.0.0.1" return="area_code"]` what will return area code from that IP address.

 If you like to ad default values to your shortcode if data is empty you need to add extra attribute in your shortcode like this example `[cfgeo return="country_code" default="US"]` what will return US if geoplugin can't locate country code.